omarathon/reddit-api/README.md

     }

     // example usage of RedditClient. returns null if the RedditClient is null,
-    // and so cannot determine the result. private Boolean userExists(String username) {
+    // because cannot determine the result.
+    private Boolean userExists(String username) {
         if (redditClient == null) {
             return null;